LowPowerLab/ATX-Raspi/README.md

 - `sudo rm shutdownchecksetup.sh`
 - `sudo reboot`

-##For OpenElec and other details please see the (official guide)[https://lowpowerlab.com/guide/atxraspi/].
+##For OpenElec and other details please see the [official guide](https://lowpowerlab.com/guide/atxraspi/).

 ###Enjoy shutting down and rebooting your Pi from the external button!